dmch11/-Network-Analysis-/README.md

 The project demonstrates how to apply this approach to domains such as social network analysis, biological systems or infrastructure networks, ensuring a more streamlined and efficient data processing framework for modern network analysis challenges
 -
 Further improvements, would include computing PageRank scores for nodes to rank significance within the network.
 Calculating eigenvalues of the adjacency matrix to reveal deeper structural properties of the network.
-Simulating influence spread using Linear Threshold Model (LTM) or Independent Cascade Model (IC) to study diffusion dynamics by assigning thresholds/probabilities to nodes.
+Simulating influence spread using Linear Threshold Model (LTM) or Independent Cascade Model (IC) to study diffusion dynamics by assigning thresholds/probabilities to nodes